bedapisl/citadel/README.md

 #Download binary
 This is the easiest option of trying this game.
 It should work on recent Linux distributions.

-1) Install git and create directory where the game will be.
+1) Install git ("apt-get install git", "yum install git", ...) and create directory where the game will be.

 2) Execute on console: